Quality Cardiac Care Close to Home

 A Highly Trained Staff

-A seasoned team of cardiology and thoracic surgery specialists combine their expertise to work toward the best possible outcome for each patient, all while providing them with a caring, supportive atmosphere.
+A seasoned team of heart specialists and thoracic surgery specialists combine their expertise to work toward the best possible outcome for each patient, all while providing them with a caring, supportive atmosphere.
 The Cardiovascular Institute’s clinical staff takes steps to make sure each patient is consistently informed, explaining procedures like catheterization, echocardiography, metabolic stress testing, thrombolytic therapy and open-heart surgery.

 Emergency Department physicians are board-certified in emergency medicine and follow national guidelines to provide heart attack and stroke patients with the right treatments, right away.